-1. Is there a risk that the project will not be implemented in compliance with national laws.
-UN rules, principles and procedures?
-2. Could the proposed project be constructed in a conservation or protected area?
-3. Is there a risk that the proposed project will negatively impact upstream or downstream biodiversity?
-Adaptation Fund Safeguard Area 11: Protection of Natural Habitats 1.
-Is there a risk that the proposed project will fail to protect natural habitats?
+1. 2.
+3. Is there a risk that the project will not be implemented in compliance with national laws, UN rules, principles and procedures?
+Could the proposed project be constructed in a conservation or protected area?
+Is there a risk that the proposed project will negatively impact upstream or downstream ٨d blodiversity?
+1 le there a rick that the proposed project will foil to protect natural habitats?
+1. is there a fisk that the proposed project will fail to protect natural habitats?
 2. Could the proposed project lead to a detrimental alteration of surrounding natural habitats?
-Adaptation Fund Safeguard Area 12: Lands and Soil Conservation 1.
+Ad daptation Fund Safeguard Area 12: Lands and Soil Conservation 1.
 Could the proposed project lead to the depletion of soil nutrients in the affected area?
 2. Is there a risk that the proposed project will adversely impact the surrounding land area?
-Adaptation Fund Safeguard Area 13: Protection for Indigenous people 1.
+Ad daptation Fund Safeguard Area 13: Protection for Indigenous people 1.
 Is there a risk that the project will not be implemented in compliance with national laws, UN rules, principles and procedures?
 2. Is there a risk that the proposed project will lead to increased levels of discrimination against indigenous peoples?
 3. Is there a risk that the proposed project will fail to engage indigenous people in decision making.
 4. Could the proposed project lead to unequal outcomes where Indigenous people are not able to enjoy equal access to the resulting services?
-Adaptation Fund Safequard Area 14: Marginalized and Vulnerable groups 1.
+Ad daptation Fund Safeguard Area 14: Marginalized and Vulnerable groups 1.
 Is there a risk that the proposed project will cause detrimental impact to the lives of marginalized or vulnerable groups?
 2. Could the proposed project lead to increased discrimination against marginalized or vulnerable people?
 3. Will the proposed project limit the access to natural resources or project benefits for marginalized and vulnerable groups?
-Adaptation Fund Safeguard Area 15: Protecting and promoting cultural heritage 1.
+Ad daptation Fund Safeguard Area 15: Protecting and promoting cultural heritage 1.
 Is there a risk that the project will not be implemented in compliance with national laws, UN rules, principles and procedures?
 2. Is there a chance that the proposed project will cause damage to a cultural heritage UNESCO site?
 3. Could the proposed project be implemented without having completed a vulnerability assessment?